- MOUNTAIN VIEW - CA, USA

 The total compound market is already far above $10 billion and is expected to grow as a whole by more than 30% per year in the short-term.
 The market size, growth rate, as well as the impact of compound semiconductors across all key industry trends – e-mobility, 5G, autonomous cars, datacenters – are a result of their strong added value, displacing silicon in many applications.

-SiC power devices are enabling better performance for electric vehicles (EV), translating as lower battery cost for the same driving range, or increased range for the same battery.
+SiC power devices are enabling better performance for electric vehicles (EV), translating into lower battery cost for the same driving range, or increased range for the same battery.
 Providing a choice to car makers and all attendant suppliers is driving a huge investment cycle.

 On the other hand, market opportunity is huge as the SiC device market is expected to grow beyond $6 billion by 2027 – from a $1B business in 2021.